IMS-AS-LUH/zynq-stewart-platform/README.md

 # Pipeline Control Interface

 The filter modules are not connected in a specific order.
 Instead, they are connected to an AXI switch that is used to set the order freely.
 It is located at address `0x4000_0000` and is configured by connecting the output ports to the inputs.
 For this, every output has its own register at a fixed offset to which the connected input number should be written.
 The table below shows the offset corresponding to the individual filters.
-For example, to route the edge detection output to the histogram projection input, one would write `2` into the register at offset `0x4c`.
+For example, one would write `2` into the register at offset `0x4c` to route the edge detection output to the histogram projection input.
 The changes to these registers do not take effect immediately.
-They need to be committed by writing a `0x2` into the register at offset `0x0`.
+They must be committed by writing a `0x2` into the register at offset `0x0`.
 More details can be found in the documentation of the AXI4-Stream Switch.

 Every filter input and output is connected to the same input and output port index.
 For example, the edge detection output is connected to master port 2, and its input is connected to slave port 2.
 The first input port and output port represent the HDMI input and output.